 This recipe, with the sausage, has a whopping 33.7 grams of protein per serving.
 But if you were to leave out the sausage you’d save 65 calories per serving and you’d still get 26.7 grams of protein.
 Not bad.

 Enjoy the recipe, all!

-- 16 oz black bean spaghetti noodles (use another kind of noodle or spaghetti if you'd rather or if you don't get this where you live.).
-Break the noodles into 2-inch pieces and cook according to package directions.
-Breaking the noodles helps with mixing the noodles into the vegetables later, so don't skip this.
+- 16 oz black bean spaghetti noodles (use another kind of noodle or spaghetti if you'd rather or if you don't get this where you live) Break the noodles into 2-inch pieces and cook according to package directions.
+Breaking the noodles helps with mixing the noodles into the vegetables later.